Example: Designing Your First Beam Cruiser

 Speed vs Armor Trade-Off

 We chose 3 layers (moderate protection) over 4+ layers (heavy armor doctrine).
 At 2,500 km/s, we can dictate engagement terms against most early-game opponents and outrun heavily armored battleships.
-The 3 layers stop particle beams cold (4 damage < 5 armor strength) and require 2 laser hits per column to penetrate – reasonable for trading fire at medium range.
+The 3 layers match particle beam damage exactly (4 damage = 4 armor strength per layer) and require 2 laser hits per column to penetrate (10 damage strips 2.5 of 3 layers on first hit, second hit breaches) – reasonable for trading fire at medium range.

 Why 40% Engine Allocation Works